Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/03_CheckPostingHistory.md

 For detailed information about how to create a manual posting, see [Create a manual stock posting](./02_ManageStock.md#create-a-manual-stock-posting).

-For a detailed description of all posting types and the automatic posting process, see [Posting types](../UserInterface/04_PostingTypes.md).
+For detailed information on all posting types available in the system and the automatic posting process, see [Posting types](../UserInterface/04_PostingTypes.md).

 [comment]: <> (Evtl.
 Verweis auf Basic OM process in Core1, wenn veröffentlicht)